 Lost Paradise Resort

 Considered to be one one of the biggest waterpark in Bahrain, the Lost Paradise Resort is a good break from the heat (if you are visiting during summer, of course.
-LOL) and is definitely a must-try Bahrain attraction.
+LOL) and is definitely one of Bahrain tourist attractions you need to visit.

 The unique stone sculptures and architecture of the resort creates an amazing ambiance for guests.
 Not to mention the fun slides that you can enjoy.